-EMR Training Course now available online from AOTA
+EMR Training Course available online for PT and OT

 Occupational therapy practitioners may earn 1.5 contact hours.

 Click for the Academy of Neurologic PT online training course

 Physical therapy practitioners may earn 1.5 contact hours.

 Enhanced Medical Rehabilitation materials are free to download and use.